SCIInstitute/SCIRun/docs/parserhelp.md

 ### Using the parser

 Each parser has several preloaded variables available to the user.
-These preloaded varaibles in SCIRun are always denoted with an upper case variable name.
+These preloaded variables in SCIRun are always denoted with an upper case variable name.
 For example for the {% include moduleLink.md moduleName='CalculateFieldData' %} has the following variables available:

   `DATA, X,Y,Z, POS`